 So, if you want to convert your potential prospects into paying customers, you need to identify these pain points and offer a powerful solution.

-For that, it is necessary to collect every information surrounding their pain.
+For that, it is necessary to collect all information surrounding their pain.

-You need to be as specific as possible while discovering the prospect’s pain.
+You must be as specific as possible while discovering the prospect’s pain.

 Saying that the company is losing a lot of money is a very vague statement.
 Find out how much the company is losing and what’s the cause.